ayufan/gitlab-ci-multi-runner/README.md

     * `privileged` - make container run in Privileged mode (insecure)
     * `disable_cache` - disable automatic
     * `disable_pull` - disable automatic image pulling if not found
-    * `disable_wait` - disable automatic wait for services to be up and running
+    * `wait_for_services_timeout` - specify how long to wait for docker services, set to 0 to disable, default: 30
     * `cache_dir` - specify where Docker caches should be stored (this can be absolute or relative to current working directory)
     * `registry` - specify custom Docker registry to be used
     * `volumes` - specify additional volumes that should be cached